pedroos/NoperHash/Readme.md

 The resulting value is a double in the 0-1 range.

 The Mathematical base of the algorithm is described in <a href="https://pedroos.github.io/an_exponentiation_based_float_hash.html">this</a> article.

-#### Generic version

-A fully genericized implementation (.NET 7.0) has been added in `NoperHash.cs`, with accompanying tests.
-The generic version performs equally as well than the non-generic version.
-It is now the main version.

 ### Tests